 Alopecia areata can also affect fingernails and toenails, and sometimes these are one of the first signs that you are developing alopecia.
 One of the changes that can occur with your nails is the appearing of white spots and lines on the nails, loss of shine, nails becoming thin and split, and more.

 There is no cure for alopecia areata, although there are several forms of treatments suggested by doctors to help your hair grow back quicker.
-The use of corticosteroids and other medications like Minoxidil, DPCP, Anthralin and other that promotes hair growth are one of the most common ways of treating alopecia areata.
+The use of corticosteroids and other medications like Minoxidil, DPCP, Anthralin and others that promotes hair growth are some of the most common ways of treating alopecia areata.

 With the rising interest of people in alternative medicine, the number of people investing in researchers about the effects of cannabis in the treatment of several diseases keeps growing and researchers and patients have currently testified the benefits of cannabis.